 Human Harmonization

-Developing here....
-Ideas on how the topics in this site; scientific developments and overarching technocracy - are changing the natural state of humanity, and leading away from a natural relationship with the planet: ...with thoughts by philosophers, artists, writers, poets and scientists.
+Developing on this Page....
+Ideas on how the topics in this site; scientific developments and overarching technocracy - are changing the natural state of humanity, and leading away from a natural relationship with the planet: ...with thoughts by philosophers, artists, writers, poets and scientists, and in separate Posts under 'Philosophy'.

-Mankind nowadays is arguing how far technology, and in what direction it should go; in the age of genetic manipulation, this must be the burning question of the era.
-Human biology is now are being manipulated with synthetic technology which will change the epigenetics of humanity, towards trans-humanism (the dream voiced by some controlling AI developers).
+Mankind nowadays is arguing how far technology, and in what direction it should go.
+In the age of genetic manipulation, this must be the burning question of the era; the changing of humans.
+Human biology is now being manipulated with synthetic technology which will change the epigenetics of humanity.
+This is a move towards trans-humanism (the dream voiced by some controlling AI developers).
 This may reduce natural intelligence rather than augment it!
-Far better to allow human biology to take its own path.

 PHILOSOPHER and environmentalist, Daniel Schmachtenberger sees the holarchy of world issues - a combination of connected holons of separate issues.